Alejogb1/job-board/blog-data/whats-the-correct-method-for-multi-class-accuracy-in-keras.md

 id: "whats-the-correct-method-for-multi-class-accuracy-in-keras"
 ---

-Alright, let's tackle this.
-You're dealing with multi-class accuracy in Keras, which, while seemingly straightforward, has nuances that can trip you up if you're not careful.
+Alright,  You're dealing with multi-class accuracy in Keras, which, while seemingly straightforward, has nuances that can trip you up if you're not careful.
 I've personally debugged this scenario more times than I care to remember, often after some perfectly fine-looking code was reporting bizarre accuracy scores.
 It's not that the framework is faulty; it's more about understanding *what* Keras is calculating, and how that aligns with your specific problem.

 The core challenge arises from the fact that "accuracy" isn't a singular, universally applicable concept, especially when you move beyond binary classification.
 In multi-class problems, we need to be precise about what we mean by a "correct" prediction.